-As a blogger, it’s always nice to have a list of go to websites that help make blogging a little easier.
-During my years as a blogger, I’ve come across a lot of websites that have assisted me in becoming a better and more productive blogger.
+As a blogger, it’s always nice to have a list of go-to websites that help make blogging a little easier.
+During my years as a blogger, I’ve come across a lot of sites that have assisted me in becoming a better and more productive blogger.

-In this post, I want to share with you 6 useful websites for bloggers.
+In this post, I want to share with you six useful websites for bloggers.
 I hope this resource can also help you in becoming a better blogger.